veekthoven/laravel-cashier-paystack/README.md

 ```php
 $user->createAsCustomer();
 ```
-Usually this is done with a new user signs up on your app.
-You can listen for the `Registered` event and called the `createAsCustomer` method in a listener.
+Usually this is done when a new user signs up on your app.
+You can listen for the `Registered` event and call the `createAsCustomer` method in the handle method of an event listener.

 ```php
 class CreatePaystackCustomer